netbeast/docs/chapters/developing/apps/install_it_on_the_dashboard.md

 ```
 Or a standard desktop compressor.

-Finally, go to the `install` section in the dashboard and drag your packaged app onto the dragable area.
+Finally, go to the `install` section in the dashboard and drag your packaged app onto the draggable area.

-## Installing through the Toolbelt
+## Installing through the command line

 Assuming you've already packaged your app into a tar.gz file, run:
 ```